nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed
 2. The response to any user action should become visible within 2 seconds
-3. Should be able to hold up to 50 students and 50 lessons without a noticeable sluggishness in performance for typical usage
+3. Should be able to hold up to 50 students and 50 lessons without a noticeable sluggishness in performance for typical usage (actions should not exceed 2 seconds)
 4. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse
 5. The source code should be open source
 6. The product is offered as a free service